Sump Pump Installation & Repair in Sandy, UT

 How long should a sump pump last?

-Most pumps typically have a lifespan of seven to 10 years before requiring replacement.
+Most pumps typically have a lifespan of 7 to 10 years before requiring replacement.
 Engaging a skilled technician to conduct repairs and provide ongoing maintenance can extend the pump’s longevity.

 -